10 things to do in Melbourne with kids when it’s raining

 8. Visit a gallery

 We never tire of visiting the NGV.
 Spread over its two venues you really need to put aside two days to get through these two!
 NGV International has the fabulous Great Hall for indoor picnics if the weather is bad – or the garden area out the back when the sky is clear.
 There is always something to see within the three floors of art – and we never tire of visiting the free kids exhibition.
 At NGV Australia there is the Australian collection to investigate.
-This summer (16/17) there are plenty of FREE things on for the kids.
+Don’t miss Van Gogh on until 9 July.

 ACMI at Fed Square has a fabulous permanent free exhibition called Screen Worlds that follows the history of tv, cinema and video games.
 It’s interactive and there are buttons and screens involved – and on some level it’s educational so win win!
 ACMI also have kids flicks in their cinemas (which is dedicated kids movies with heavily discounted tickets) and school holiday activities and programs.